Hantoo/ArtworkResponse/ReadMe.md

     $dbPassword = "";          // Password to mysql server
     $dbName = "artwork";       // Database name
 ``
-* Once you've changed these variables to the correct infomation, load up the website and type a random email and password into the signin form. this will automatically tigger the creation of the tables needed to run this and a user with the username "root@root.com" and the password "" to log in with.
+* Once you've changed these variables to the correct infomation, load up the website and type a random email and password into the signin form. this will automatically tigger the creation of the tables needed to run this and a user with the username "root@root.com" and the password "root" to log in with.

 ## Unity3D Usage
 To use with Unity3D import the package into your project and attach the *'ArtworkResponseClient'* script to an empty gameObject.
 You only need one of these per the project.